lwsjs/local-web-server/README.md

 Use this tool to:

-* Build a fast, modern web application using any tech, framework or architecture.
+* Build fast, modern web applications using any tech, framework or architecture.
 * Prototype back-end services (RESTful HTTP API, Microservice, websocket server etc.)

-Essentially, local-web-server is the `lws` command-line web server with a middleware stack built in offering the following features:
+Essentially, local-web-server is the `lws` command-line web server with a basic middleware stack built in offering the following typical features:

 * Static file serving
 * Single Page Application support